-The following table, Implementation Schedule, summarizes the recommended strategies provided throughout this plan, lists the applicable agencies and partners to coordinate with, and prioritizes the strategies.
-The recommendations are grouped into three categories: Short term, High Priority and Medium Priority.
-The Town should act on the short term items immediately in order to benefit from and work in conjunction with the State Downtown Development District incentives and the Town's local incentives.
-Short term items are also grouped with High Priority recommendations.
-The Medium and High Priority recommendations are grouped by actions that need to be completed but are more long range strategies (Medium), and those that need to be completed in a timely manner after designation (High).
-All the recommendation presented in this Plan may require further analysis and discussion in the next Comprehensive Plan Update.
-Criteria for selecting the priorities include the following: 1) Level of importance towards achieving downtown development goals, 2) Realistic expectation to achieve in a certain time frame, 3) Logical order to implement a task prior to the implementation of other tasks, and 4) Feasibility considering resources, available funding and time.
+Table #- Implementation Schedule summarizes the recommended strategies provided throughout this plan, lists the applicable agencies and partners to coordinate with, and prioritizes the strategies.
+The recommendations are grouped into four categories: Short term, Medium term, Long term, and Ongoing.
+The Town should act on the short term priority levels immediately in order to benefit from and work in conjunction with the State Downtown Development District incentives and the town's local incentives.
+The medium term and term long term are secondary priorities and may require further analysis and discussion in the next Comprehensive Plan Update.
+Ongoing items are recommendations that will occur on an ongoing basis.
+Criteria for selecting the priorities include the following: 1) Level of importance towards achieving downtown development goals, 2) Realistic expectation to achieve in a certain time frame, 3) Logical order to implement a task prior to the implementation of other tasks, and 4) Feasibility considering resources, available funding, and time.
 This table will further serve as a checklist for the Town in implementing the District Plan.